mpusz/wg21-papers/src/3045R8_quantities_and_units_library.md

          RepresentationOf<get_quantity_spec(R)> Rep = double>
 class quantity;
 ```

+`quantity` is best understood as a **numerical strong type wrapper**: it takes any number-like
+representation type and enriches it with compile-time metadata — a quantity specification
+and a measurement unit — collectively called the **quantity reference** — that the type
+system uses to enforce correctness.
+The runtime cost is zero; all safety guarantees are resolved
+at compile time.

+This design is not limited to physical computation.
+Any countable or measurable domain is a
+valid target: file sizes, pixel counts, angular positions, currency amounts, database row
+counts, audio sample offsets, and more.
+If a value can be added to another value of the same
+kind, multiplied by a dimensionless factor, or meaningfully converted to a different scale,
+`quantity` can model it.
+The library is a general-purpose compile-time safety layer for
+numeric domain modelling, of which SI units are simply the most prominent example.

 If we want to set a value for a quantity, we always have to provide a number and a unit: